reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 app.listen(3000,
    () => console.log('Server listening on port 3000.'));
 ```

-The first line here is importing the Express module from the package we installed earlier.
-This module is a function, which we are running on the second line to create a variable named `app`.
-Next, we are calling the `listen()` function on the `app` to start the server.
+The first line here is importing the `express` module from the Express framework package we installed earlier.
+This module is a function, which we are running on the second line to assign its handle to a variable named `app`.
+Next, we are calling the `listen()` function on the `app` handle to start our server.

 The `listen()` function takes a port number as the first parameter on which the server will listen for the requests from clients.
 The second parameter to the `listen()` function is optional.
 It is a function
 that runs after the server starts up.
 Here we are setting the port number as `3000` and a function which will print a message to the console about the server starting up.